ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 Instead of extending the "type system" of ALTO, this document takes a simple and backward compatible approach.
 Specifically, the "cost-mode" of the Path Vector cost type is "array", which indicates the value is a JSON array.
-Then, an ALTO Client must check the value of the "cost-metric".
+Then, an ALTO client must check the value of the "cost-metric".
 If the value is "ane-path", meaning the JSON array should be further interpreted as a path of ANENames.